When will Pennsylvania declare its election result?

 However, not all of its projections will be released immediately by TV networks, even after polls have closed and the votes that will decide the next president are being tallied.

-Pennsylvania is also one of seven states – four of which are swing states – that do not allow election workers to begin processing absentee or mail ballots until 7am on election day.
+Pennsylvania is also one of seven states – two of which are swing states – that do not allow election workers to begin processing absentee or mail ballots until after 7am on election day.

 As a result, election workers must count these ballots at the same time as polls open, which can cause delays in unofficial results being available.